oliyh/superlifter/README.md

 # superlifter

+Superlifter is an implementation of [DataLoader](https://github.com/graphql/dataloader) for Clojure.

+To quote from the DataLoader readme:

+> DataLoader allows you to decouple unrelated parts of your application without sacrificing the performance of batch data-loading.
+While the loader presents an API that loads individual values, all concurrent requests will be coalesced and presented to your batch loading function.
+This allows your application to safely distribute data fetching requirements throughout your application and maintain minimal outgoing data requests.

-[Urania](https://github.com/funcool/urania) is a remote data access library for Clojure/script.
-It provides batching of similar requests and deduplication via caching.
+Superlifter uses [Urania](https://github.com/funcool/urania), a remote data access library for Clojure/script inspired by [Haxl](https://github.com/facebook/Haxl) which in turn inspired DataLoader.
+Urania allows batching of similar fetches and deduplication via caching of identical fetches.

-What's missing?
-Smooth integration with libraries like [lacinia](https://github.com/walmartlabs/lacinia), where GraphQL resolvers are run independantly and must return data (or promises of data), leading to 1+n problems which can only be resolved by prefetching which complicates code.
+Superlifter adds smooth integration with libraries like [lacinia](https://github.com/walmartlabs/lacinia), where GraphQL resolvers are run independently and must return data (or promises of data), leading to 1+n problems which can otherwise only be resolved by prefetching which complicates code.

 The aim of superlifter is to provide a way of combining fetches delineated by time buckets, thresholds or explicit trigger rather than by node resolution.